LIFE STORY

 God only knows what they would do with the language in their future careers.

 Presumably they would end up as interrogators in any future war with China, or to be retreaded into some other language for some other Asian war.
+(The military, like the bureaucrats in Canberra I was later to discover, had the quant idea that if you learned one foreign language you could automatically master other languages.)

 I applied and was allowed to take the final exam some months earlier, and return to the relative civilisation of Canberra.